 The artwork that comes with the stick is cool.
 You also have the option of adding more artwork with additional faceplates that come with the stick (more on that in the next section).

-As I mentioned the fightstick comes with 2 additional faceplates which are nice but ideally you’ll want to put in your own artwork and this is actually rather easy to do.
+As I mentioned, the fightstick comes with 2 additional faceplates, which are nice, but ideally, you’ll want to put them in your artwork, which is rather easy to do.

-Using the included hex screwdriver you just have to remove 6 screws to get the top panel off and then simply replace the artwork paper as needed.
-Dragon Slay have even gone to the trouble of supplying a design template to use for your custom artwork.
-You can download it here from the website.
+Using the included hex screwdriver, you have to remove 6 screws to remove the top panel and replace the artwork paper as needed.

 Replacing the buttons is also fairly easy.
-Again, using the hex screwdriver, just remove the screws from the button and you’ll get access to the inside of the stick.
-From here, you can go ahead and swap the buttons and also the ball-top if needed.
+Again, using the hex screwdriver, remove the screws from the button, and you’ll get access to the inside of the stick.
+You can swap the buttons and the ball top from here if needed.

-Somewhat Disappointingly, removing the actual joystick plate is more difficult due to the fact that the PCB connectors are glued on.
-I know some people might not like this but personally, I don’t really have an issue as I’m happy with the Sanwa Denshi joystick.
+Somewhat Disappointing, removing the joystick plate is more difficult because the PCB connectors are glued on.
+I know some people might not like this, but I don’t have an issue as I’m happy with the Sanwa Denshi joystick.

 What does it feel like to play?

-Firstly, because the stick is sloped downwards, it means that it’s really comfortable to hold and play for longer sessions.
+Firstly, because the stick is sloped downwards, holding and playing for longer sessions is comfortable.

 - Attractive design